yohang/Finite/docs/examples/callbacks.rst

 .. code-block:: text

-    finite.initialize      => Dispatched at State Machine initialization finite.pre_transition  => Dispatched before a transition
+    finite.initialize      => Dispatched at State Machine initialization finite.test_transition => Dispatched when testing if a transition can be applied finite.pre_transition  => Dispatched before a transition
     finite.post_transition => Dispatched after a transition

-    finite.pre_transition.{transitionName}  => Dispatched before a specific transition finite.post_transition.{transitionName} => Dispatched after a specific transition
+    finite.test_transition.{transitionName} => Dispatched when testing if a specific transition can be applied finite.pre_transition.{transitionName}  => Dispatched before a specific transition finite.post_transition.{transitionName} => Dispatched after a specific transition

+    finite.test_transition.{graph}.{transitionName} => Dispatched when testing if a specific transition  in a specific graph can be applied finite.pre_transition.{graph}.{transitionName}  => Dispatched before a specific transition in a specific graph finite.post_transition.{graph}.{transitionName} => Dispatched after a specific transition in a specific graph

 Example :